Ordering books for Christmas?

-A remarkable sporting memoir with a foreword by Alan Shearer
+A remarkable sporting memoir with a foreword by Alan Shearer.

 Paul Ferris became a professional footballer and at the age of 16 was the youngest ever to play in Newcastle United's first team.
-Coming from Northern Ireland and being a skilful winger with dancing feet, he was inevitably hailed as 'the new George Best'.
-But the story of his time in the game, particularly as a young player, is one of insecurity, injuries, uncertainty, fear and, ultimately, a failure to fulfil his hopes and dreams.
+Coming from Northern Ireland and being a skilful winger with dancing feet, he was inevitably hailed as 'the new George Best', but the story of his time in the game, particularly as a young player, is one of insecurity, injuries, uncertainty, fear and, ultimately, a failure to fulfil his hopes and dreams.

 The book begins in Lisburn, near Belfast.
 The Ferris family are Catholics in a predominantly Protestant town at the height of the 'Troubles'.
 Neighbours are burnt out of their homes and the kids he is playing football with in the street become violent enemies as soon as the game is over.
 He re-lives his childhood and teens with brutal candour laced with black humour.
 Interwoven with the story of Northern Ireland is the love story of Paul and his future wife Geraldine.